iolweb/iolweb.github.io/pages/Contests/01_upcoming.md

 layout: page
 header:
   image_fullwidth: head.png
-title: "Upcoming Contest"
+subheadline:  "Upcoming Contest"
+title: "Prague 2018"
 teaser: '<b>Prague, Czechia</b> has been chosen as the host of the 16th International Linguistics Olympiad on July 26-30th, 2018.
 You can find the official website <a href="http://iol.ff.cuni.cz/">here</a>.'
+image:
-image: prague.jpg
+  title: prague.jpg
 category: contests
 sitemap: false
 widget: